msprev/panzer/doc/README.md

 Styles may be defined:

--   'Globally' in the `styles.yaml` file (normally in `~/.panzer/`)
+-   'Globally' in `.yaml` files in `.panzer/styles/`
+-   'Locally' in `.yaml` files in `./styles/`)
--   'Locally' in a `styledef` field inside the document
+-   'In document' inside a `styledef` field in the document's yaml metadata block

 Overriding among style settings is determined by the following rules:

   \#   overriding rule
   ---- -------------------------------------------------------------------------------
-  1    Local definitions in a `styledef` override global definitions in `styles.yaml` 2    Writer-specific settings override settings for `all` 3    In a list, later styles override earlier ones
+  1    Local style definitions override global style definitions 2    In document style definitions override local style definitions 3    Writer-specific settings override settings for `all` 4    In a list, later styles override earlier ones
-  4    Children override parents
+  5    Children override parents
   5    Fields set outside a style definition override any style's setting

 For fields that pertain to scripts/filters, overriding is *additive*; for other fields, it is *non-additive*:

 - For `metadata`, `template`, and `commandline`, if one style overrides another (say, a parent and child set `numbersections` to different values), then inheritance is non-additive, and only one (the child) wins.

 - For `preflight`, `filter`, `postflight` and `cleanup` if one style overrides another, then the 'winner' adds its items after those of the 'loser'.